Krestdev/krestdev-v2/README.md

-## KrestDev Website
+# 🌐 KrestDev Website

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-The website use is to present KrestDev services and contact informations to gather clients around the world.
+This is the official website for **KrestDev**, a digital agency specializing in custom web and mobile solutions.
+Built with [Next.js](https://nextjs.org), this project showcases our services, past work, and provides a direct contact point for clients across the globe.

+---

+## 🚀 Tech Stack

+- **Next.js 14** – Framework for building modern web apps
+- **TypeScript** – Type-safe development
+- **Tailwind CSS** – Utility-first styling
+- **shadcn/ui** – Accessible and customizable UI components
+- **next-intl** – Internationalization and localization

+---

-## Getting Started
+## 🧑‍💻 Getting Started

-First, run the development server:
+To run the project locally:

 ```bash
 npm install
 npm run dev
 # or
 yarn dev